Bowes Castle

 Bowes Castle is a medieval castle in the village of Bowes in County Durham, England.
 Built within the perimeter of the former Roman fort of Lavatrae, on the Roman road that is now the A66, the early timber castle on the site was replaced by a more substantial stone structure between 1170 and 1174 on the orders of Henry II.
 A planned village was built alongside the castle.
 Bowes Castle withstood Scottish attack during the Great Revolt of 1173–74 but was successfully looted by rebels in 1322.
 The castle went into decline and was largely dismantled after the English Civil War.
-The ruins are now owned by English Heritage and run as a tourist attraction.
+The ruins are now owned by English Heritage and managed as a tourist attraction.
 There is free admission during daylight hours.

 History

 12th century

 Bowes Castle was built within the ruins of the Roman fort of Lavatrae.
 The route was one of the few upland passes to link England and Scotland and had remained strategically important during the medieval period.
 The castle site lay within the Honour of Richmond, a grouping of lands traditionally owned by the Counts of Brittany during the early medieval period, but the land itself was a demesne estate, owned by the Crown.

 Around 1136, Alan de Bretagne, the Count of Brittany, built a timber castle in the north-west corner of the old fort.
-The use made of the older Roman fort at Bowes was similar to that at the nearby castles of Brough and Brougham to the west, on the same Roman road over the Stainmore Pass.
+The use made of the older Roman fort at Bowes was similar to that at the nearby castles of Brough and Brougham to the west, on the same Roman road over the Stainmore Pass across the Pennines.
 Bowes Castle was inherited by his son, Conan, and when he in turn died in 1171, it was claimed by Henry II.

 Royal concerns over security led to Henry II investing heavily in a new castle structure on the site between 1171 and 1174.
 It was unusual for a new royal castle to be built in this part of England during the 12th century, and Henry appears to have been driven by the military threat from Scotland before and during the Great Revolt of 1173 to 1174.
 Henry II spent almost £600 on the castle between 1170 and 1187, most of it in the first few years, rebuilding the older structure under the supervision of the Count of Brittany's local tenants, Torfin, Osbert and Stephen of Barningham.